You are here:

 • Separation of victim and perpetrator

-Involvement of Third Parties:
+Involving Third Parties:

-• Seek professional help, discuss further steps
+• Seek professional help, discuss further course of action

-• For further consultation, the state association, the home club, and the legal guardians can be involved.
+• For further consultation, the State Association, the home club, and the legal guardians can be involved.

 G Risk Analysis